 Lightfoot is a classic example of those who base the meaning of μορφή on Greek philosophy.
 He explains that it refers to "the specific character" (129); that "μορφή must apply to the attributes of the Godhead" (132).
 "In Gk philosophical literature, μορφή acquires a fixed and central place in the thought of Aristotle.
 For him the term becomes equal to a thing's essence (οὐσία) or nature (φύσις).”1

 However, Decker provides ample reasons to reject this understanding of μορφή in Philippians 2:6.
-We also learn that Hurtado's suggestion isn't new at all.
-Lightfoot thoroughly plumbed Philo, Aristotle, and other writers to examine the potential denotation of μορφή.
-His view of the word fell along similar lines as Hurtado's.
-Yet Lightfoot was almost surely mistaken as I have pointed out in the first volume of Christology and the Trinity and so has Moisés Silva, in his Philippians commentary.
+We also learn that Hurtado's suggestion isn't new after all since Lightfoot thoroughly plumbed Philo, Aristotle, and other writers to examine the potential denotation of μορφή, and his view of the word fell along similar lines as Hurtado's.
+Yet Lightfoot was almost surely mistaken or at least only partially correct as I have pointed out in the first volume of Christology and the Trinity and so has Moisés Silva in his Philippians commentary.

 For Decker's analysis, see http://ntresources.com/blog/documents/kenosis.pdf